Christchurch Mosque, March 15, 2019:

 It's a topsy-turvy world — and one in which the suppression of vital information is already leading to the mythologization of the events of March 15 in Christchurch.
 As I have said above, I doubt the veracity of some of the fanciful statements being made by some of the protagonists.
 And I doubt a true history will ever emerge from this wreckage of rationality.

-In defence of his decision to ban the manifesto, the Chief Censor — a grandiose title that sounds disturbingly like Grand Inquisitor — said it crosses a red line by "spread[ing] direct hateful messages that are exhorting people to kill and commit terrorism".
+In defence of his decision to ban The Great Replacement, the Chief Censor — a grandiose title that sounds disturbingly like Grand Inquisitor — said it crosses a red line by "spread[ing] direct hateful messages that are exhorting people to kill and commit terrorism".
 In that respect, it is worse than Hitler's Mein Kampf, in the censor's opinion.
 But guess what?
 You will be allowed to read the manifesto if you are a member of the academic elite.
 Yes, you "will be granted access to the document without penalty" (1News).

 In view of the reasons given for banning the manifesto, one marvels at the irony of singer Cat Stevens' appearance at the national remembrance service for the "victims" of the mosque shootings, held in Hagley Park, Christchurch, on March 29, 2019.
 The Minister of Immigration has evidently forgotten that, in 1989, Stevens called for the death of writer Salman Rushdie, author of The Satanic Verses, saying that, rather than go to a demonstration to burn an effigy of the author, ''I would have hoped that it'd be the real thing''.
 In my book, that sounds remarkably like "exhorting people to kill".